 - feeling unwell.

 Tell your nurse straight away if you have any of these symptoms.
-Contact the hospital immediately if you develop any of these symptoms after you get home.
-You should contact the hospital on the number they gave you or visit the nearest accident and emergency department.
+If you develop any of these symptoms after you get home, contact the hospital straight away on the numbers you have been given.
+If you cannot contact the hospital, go to your nearest accident and emergency (A&E) department.

 Effects on the nervous system

-Tell your doctor or nurse straight away if you notice any of these symptoms.
-They may make some changes to your treatment if they become a problem for you.
-It is important not to drive or operate machinery if you notice these effects.
+If you notice any of these symptoms, tell your doctor or nurse straight away.
+They may alter your treatment if they become a problem for you.
+It is important not to drive or operate machinery if you notice these symptoms.

 Blood clot risk